 For instance, you might want to simply take a video of the road ahead of you while riding a bike or motorcycle.
 Or you might want to do the opposite and have the GoPro face you instead of the road and scenery.
 On the other hand, you may even want to show your body position on the bike or motorcycle for educational purposes.

-In short, you need to know what you want to show on the video before deciding where to attach the camera and which GoPro helmet mounts to buy.
+Whatever the purpose, you need to know what you want to capture in video before deciding where to attach the camera and which GoPro helmet mounts to buy.

 If you want the highest point of view possible, mount your GoPro on top of your helmet.
 It is the most common mounting location in GoPro helmet mounts.